 Describes a continuum of research from the laboratory into real-world practice.
 T1 research typically tests findings from basic research for clinical applicability or effect.
 T2 research tests new interventions in controlled environments (efficacy studies, phase II and phase III clinical trials).
 T3 tests how interventions work in real-world settings (effectiveness trials, phase IV clinical trials, implementation studies).
 T4 studies factors and interventions that influence population health.
 (University of Minnesota CTSI website).

-Faculty with the rank at or below the assistant professor level and medical residents are encouraged to apply as well as graduate and medical student researchers, and postdoctoral fellows who are research associates or assistants with the followings degrees: MD, PhD, DDs or MSc and working in Department of Medicine laboratories.
+Faculty with rank at or below the assistant professor level, medical residents, and graduate and medical student researchers are encouraged to submit abstracts.
+We also encourage post-doctoral fellows who are research associates or assistants, working in Department of Medicine laboratories with the following degrees: MD, PhD, DDS, DO, MBBS or ScD, to submit.
 Multiple abstracts from one laboratory are allowed.
 However, investigators and fellows from a single laboratory cannot submit identical abstracts.